apocalyptech/advmap/README.md

 Abilities
 ---------

-This app should be able to serve for most mapping needs, though it's sometimes a bit clumsy.
-Mapping out the maze from Zork I, for instance, is an "interesting" process and takes a bunch of finagling to look good.
-In general this does a great job, though.

 The app supports containing multiple maps within the same game, accessible via a dropdown and button in the upper right: